rust-lang/rfcs/text/0000-osstring-string-interface.md

 that direction.

-Having an ergonomic way to manipulate OS strings is needed to allow programs to easily handle non-UTF-8 data received from the operating system.
-Currently, it is common for programs to just convert OS data to `String`s, which leads to undesirable panics in the unusual case where the input is not UTF-8.
-For example, currently, calling rustc with a non-UTF-8 command line argument will result in an immediate panic.
-Fixing that in a way that actually handles non-UTF-8 data correctly (as opposed to, for example, just interpreting it lossily as UTF-8) would be very difficult with the current OS string API.
-Most of the functions proposed here were motivated by the OS string processing needs of rustc.
+Having an ergonomic way to manipulate OS strings is needed to allow programs to easily handle non-Unicode data received from the operating system.
+Currently, it is common for programs to just convert OS data to `String`s, which leads to undesirable panics in the unusual case where the input is not Unicode.
+For example, currently, calling rustc with a non-Unicode command line argument will result in an immediate panic.
+Fixing that in a way that actually handles non-Unicode data correctly (as opposed to, for example, just interpreting it lossily) would be very difficult with the current OS string API.

 # Detailed design

+The overall design of this API is to treat OS strings as mixtures of Unicode code points and other system-specific things.
+It allows the Unicode portions to be manipulated as if they were part of a `str`, treating the non-Unicode portions surrounding them as uninterpretable objects.
+A very limited set of operations are provided that can examine and manipulate the non-Unicode portions, but it is expected that any real interpretation of those sections will have to be done in platform-specific code.

+The method for deciding which portions of an `OsStr` correspond to Unicode code points tries to be as inclusive as possible, treating a section as Unicode if there is any possible interpretation of it in the platform's standard Unicode encoding.

+* In Windows, OS strings are sequences of ill-formed UTF-16 code units.
+(Rust's internal representation is a WTF-8 encoded string, but, aside from determining what operations can be performed efficiently, this is not exposed in the interface.)
+Unpaired surrogates are identified as non-Unicode, and everything else is treated as valid UTF-16.

+* In Unix, OS strings are arbitrary byte sequences, which are often interpreted as UTF-8.
+A byte is treated as being part of a Unicode section if there is any substring containing that byte that is a valid UTF-8 encoded character.
+The self-synchronization property of UTF-8 guarantees that there can be at most one such substring for a given byte.
+These code points are treated as Unicode characters, and all other bytes are treated as non-Unicode.
+Note that this means that any byte with value less than 128 will be interpreted as Unicode.

 ## `OsString`